mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 phD2FileName
 ^^^^^^^^^^^^

 * Path to the file with harmonic force constants.
-File format supported is Quantum-ESPRESSO output of q2r.x.
+File format supported is Quantum-ESPRESSO output of q2r.x (prefix.fc) or output of phono3py (fc2.hdf5).

 * *string*